 Most recently, producer Erica Lee announced another spin-off is on the way.
 Although she refused to give any details on where and when it’ll be set, Lee suggested to Collider it could be announced in the “next month or so.”

 An obvious story to tell would pick up the Chapter 4 post-credit tease of Akira (Rina Sawayama) taking vengeance against Caine for the murder of Koji (Hiroyuki Sanada).
 This solves the problem of tying up loose plot threads while keeping Wick’s noble end intact.

 It’s hard to imagine a fifth John Wick movie without the man himself, and unless he’s confined to flashbacks à la Tobin Bell in Saw, the most likely option is to give Wick another miraculous resurrection.

 He didn’t exactly have a happy ending in Chapter 4, but to drag him back into the criminal underworld for the sake of churning out another movie is sure to rattle more than a few fans.

 Then again, if Stahelski and co. can get anywhere near the quality of Chapter 4, most won’t care if Reeves comes back as a clone, robot, or John’s twin brother.

-John Wick: Chapter 4 is in cinemas now.
+John Wick: Chapter 4 is available to buy or rent on digital.
 Watch a trailer below.